 3 Different Types of Ketamine

-Ketamine is an incredibly versatile medication that can be used to treat a variety of conditions, from pain and depression to drug addiction.
+ketamine for depression santa monica ca is an incredibly versatile medication that can be used to treat a variety of conditions, from pain and depression to drug addiction.
 It has been used for decades in medical settings, but recently its usage has seen a dramatic increase as people discover its amazing potential.
 With all of its therapeutic uses, however, it’s important to understand the different types of ketamine available and how they differ from one another.
 In this article, we’ll explore the three main types of ketamine so that you can better understand your treatment options.

 What are the Different Types of Ketamine?

 The three primary types of ketamine available are R,S-Ketamine, S-Ketamine (or Esketamine), and R-Ketamine (or Arketamine).
 Each type has its own unique properties and is used to treat different conditions.
 Here’s a quick overview of the three types:

 R,S-Ketamine is the original form of ketamine, and it’s used to treat pain and depression.
 It works by blocking certain receptors in the brain, which can help reduce pain and depression symptoms.
 Also known as racemic ketamine, it’s the most commonly used form of the drug and is typically administered as an intravenous infusion or intramuscular injection.